 SPOTLIGHT

-1. As part of the annual collection of ASPPB membership dues, psychology licensing boards are surveyed regarding the current number of licenses they maintain and issue.
-2020 data is not available for the following jurisdictions: Alabama, Arkansas, Colorado, Hawaii, Indiana, Minnesota, New Brunswick, New Jersey, North Carolina, Puerto Rico, and Washington.
+1. As part of the collection of ASPPB membership dues, psychology licensing boards are surveyed regarding the current number of licenses they maintain and issue.
+2022 data is not available for the following jurisdictions: Puerto Rico.
+2021 data was included due to no reponse for the following jurisdictions: Alaska, British Columbia, Maine, Nebraska, New Mexico, Northern Mariana Islands, Rhode Island, South Carolina, Tennessee, Virgin Islands, and Washington.

 2. The American Psychological Association (APA) is a scientific and professional organization that represents psychologists in the United States.